TechnologyBrewery/habushu/README.md

 #### forceSync ####

-A value of `true` will result in Poetry installing packages with the `--sync` parameter.
+If using a Poetry version older than `2.0.0`, a value of `true` will result in Poetry installing packages with the `--sync` parameter.
+Otherwise, a value of `true` will result in Poetry installing packages via the `poetry sync` command.

 Default: `false`